igorwojda/android-showcase/README.md

 We have three kinds of modules in the application:

 - `app` module - this is the main module.
-It contains code that wires multiple modules together (dependency injection setup, `NavHostActivity`, etc.) and fundamental application configuration (retrofit configuration, required permissions setup, custom application class, etc.).
+It contains code that wires multiple modules together (class, dependency injection setup, `NavHostActivity`, etc.) and fundamental application configuration (retrofit configuration, required permissions setup, custom `Application` class, etc.).
 - application-specific `library_x` modules that some of the features could depend on.
 This is helpful if you want to share some assets or code only between a few feature modules (currently app has no such modules)
 - feature modules - the most common type of module containing all code related to a given feature.